• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Unlike general music stores that need to maintain large profit margins on resale, or online marketplaces that involve lengthy selling processes and uncertain outcomes, Edgewater offers:

-• Specialized Knowledge: Deep expertise in 1960s Epiphone construction and valuation
+• Deep expertise in 1960s Epiphone construction and valuation

-• Market Connections: Access to collectors and dealers who specifically seek premium vintage Epiphones
+• Access to collectors and dealers who specifically seek premium vintage Epiphones

-• Fair Pricing: Valuations based on current market conditions, not outdated price guides
+• Valuations based on current market conditions, not outdated price guides

-• Professional Documentation: Proper photography and documentation for insurance or estate purposes
+• Proper photography and documentation for insurance or estate purposes

 Ready to discover your 1963 Casino's value?
 Contact us today for your free, no-obligation evaluation.
 Call (440) 219-3607 or visit our website to submit photos and details of your instrument.